Back to wiki

 What is SSH?

 Your Bytesized Appbox runs an operating system based on Linux.
-While you can install VNC and connect to and control your Appbox through a Graphical User Interface that you're used to (the primary inteface type used on both Windows and Mac OSX), you may also wish to familiarize yourself with the Linux terminal, a command line based interface.
+While you can install VNC and connect to and control your Appbox through a Graphical User Interface that you're used to (the primary interface type used on both Windows and Mac OSX), you may also wish to familiarize yourself with the Linux terminal, a command line based interface.

 To connect to your Appbox and use the terminal without having to resort to the more resource intensive VNC, we can use SSH.
 While it has many more advanced uses, for the scope of this tutorial and general use of your Appbox, we're just going to be focused on connecting to your Appbox via SSH and running some simple example commands.